valkey-io/valkey-doc/docs/reference/modules/_index.md

 ## Replicating commands

-If you want to use module commands exactly like normal Redis commands, in the context of replicated Redis instances, or using the AOF file for persistence, it is important for module commands to handle their replication in a consistent way.
+If you want to use module commands exactly like normal Valkey commands, in the context of replicated Valkey instances, or using the AOF file for persistence, it is important for module commands to handle their replication in a consistent way.